 - 3.3.
 There are two key elements of the Government's consultation: - The Government has recognised that if the next LGPS valuation is in 2024, then that would leave a five year gap between the current 2019 valuation and the next one.
 It could be argued that five years is a long time and a lot can happen in relation to the funding position in that time.
 On the other hand, pensions is considered a long term issue and before triennial valuations were introduced valuations took place every five years.
 Therefore, the Government is consulting on whether to have a five year gap, or whether to have a valuation in 2022, on the basis of the current three year cycle, but then have just a two year gap in order to synchronise valuations in 2024.
 A two year gap between valuations would require more resources to administer. - The Government also recognises that by extending the cycle to four years there may be circumstances in which that may be too long if issues arise that will impact the funding position.
 Therefore it is consulting on providing the option for Funds to decide to have an interim valuation between the scheduled four yearly valuations.
 This would only be allowed in exceptional circumstances and would require the permission of the Secretary of State. - 3.4.
-The Committee is asked to consider whether they have any strong views on these points and whether a response to the consultation should be submitted. - 3.5.
 The main motivation behind the move to synchronise the LGPS valuation cycle with the unfunded public sector schemes is the Government's cost cap mechanism.
 This is the mechanism by which the Government Actuary's Department (GAD) assesses the affordability of the pension scheme and whether any changes need to be made to bring the cost back in line with the Government's expectations.
-The Government wants to be able to conduct the assessments of all the public sector pension schemes at the same time. - 3.6.
+The Government wants to be able to conduct the assessments of all the public sector pension schemes at the same time - 3.5.
 GAD have published the results of their assessment of the affordability of the LGPS based on the 2016 Valuation.
 This indicated that the scheme was less expensive than the benchmark position, and as a result some improvements to benefits, and some reductions in employee contributions for low earners, were proposed to bring the cost of the scheme back in line with the benchmark.
-However, these changes have been put on hold as a result of a legal challenge to revised scheme regulations in the Judges' and Firefighters' pension schemes. - 3.7.
+However, these changes have been put on hold as a result of a legal challenge to revised scheme regulations in the Judges' and Firefighters' pension schemes. - 3.6.
 The legal challenges, known as the McCloud and Sargeant cases, are challenging the legality of protections put into revised scheme regulations in 2015 in the Judges' and Firefighters' pension schemes for those nearing retirement, on the basis that they are illegal due to age discrimination legislation.
-These cases are likely to have implications for the LGPS regulations which put in place similar protections for those nearing retirement when the CARE (Career Average) scheme was brought in in 2014. - 3.8.
-The courts have ruled in favour of McCloud and Sargeant, but the Government is appealing the verdict.
+These cases are likely to have implications for the LGPS regulations which put in place similar protections for those nearing retirement when the CARE (Career Average) scheme was brought in in 2014. - 3.7.
+The courts have ruled in favour of McCloud and Sargeant and the Government has been declined an appeal.
+We now await the outcome of negotiations and Employment Tribunal cases which will determine how the situation will be remedied.
 The final outcome of the case could result in the scheme rules being changed to remove the alleged discrimination, which would then result in additional liabilities for the LGPS.
 This would therefore increase the cost of the scheme above that assessed by GAD when they carried out their review.
-Depending on when the appeal decision is reached, there could be an impact on the 2019 Actuarial Valuation.
-However, GAD's advice is that if a decision has not been reached by the end of August, fund actuaries should base the valuation on the current scheme rules.
+The Fund Actuary will take the recent rulings into account when he undertakes the 2019 valuation.